CobanAkdemirlab/NMDescapediseasegene_paper/NMDesc/variant_list_code/README.md

-These files are used to create faste files according to their key and transcript id.
+These files are used to create faste files from PTC variants based on their key and transcript id.